maxpou/maxpou.fr/content/_drafts/2019-11-01-vuejs-testing/index.md

 > 🐟 Dead simple ~ No complexity (1 level of indentation maximum)
 > ⚡️ Lightning fast ~ Nobody like to wait!
-> 🤯 Doesn't test external library
+> 🤯 Doesn't test an external library
 > 🛌 Cover the most common usages.
 It's "ok" not to cover everything.

 Some clarification about the 3rd point.
 If a component redirect to another page threw router, don't test if the URL had changed.
 Instead, test that `$router.push()` have been called.